 The weather took an unexpected turn for the better this week, and considering it’s late October, we were walking around in t-shirts some of the time.
 Hubby had an unexpected day off so we decided to go and explore a little bit of the countryside.

-Wanting to take Lola with us, we researched some local dog friendly beaches, and set off to explore Durdle Door beach.
-Miss A had been completing a project on the Jurassic Coast last term at school, so she was very excited to see Durdle Door in person rather than just the pictures she had been used to.
+Wanting to take Lola with us, we researched some local dog friendly beaches, and set off to explore Durdle Door beach, West Lulworth.
+Miss A had been completing a project on the Jurassic Coast last term at school, so she was very excited to see Durdle Door, the natural limestone arch in person rather than just the pictures she had been used to.

 Miss A did some exploring, looking for some fossils, and attempting skimming of stones.
-We had a little explore of the beach and more looking at the stunning views before making the big walk back up.
+We had a little explore of the beach and more looking at the stunning views before making the big walk back up the coast path.
 It’s a steep hill going up and down and all our hearts were pumping when we made it back to the car.

 I have been exploring a lot more of the south-west coastal path since I signed up to walk 22 miles in aid of Macmillan Cancer in July 2017.
 Dorset is a beautiful place to visit.